GhiathAlshammaa/Frontend/Various projects/Nexxar_frontend_test/Readme.md

-Test project for nexxar company, I prefer write my style by Scss or bootstrap, but they requested plain css,
+Test project for nexxar company, I prefer to write my style by Scss or bootstrap, but they requested plain css,

 Project's link
 http://nexxar.ghiath.net/